 The History of UK Social Housing

 Making accommodation affordable and accessible to those in need has been a constant priority in the UK, dating back to before the First World War.
-This blog post looks at the Acts that have been passed to help provide social housing for all and how attitudes towards social housing have changed over time.
+This blog post looks at the Acts that have been passed throughout the history of social housing in England and wider Britain, and how attitudes towards social housing have changed over time.

 What is social housing?

 Social housing is affordable accommodation that is let on a secure basis by a local council or non-profit organisation to those with a low income, or who struggle with housing costs.
 Unlike in the private rented sector, housing is allocated on the basis of need, with the following groups given ‘reasonable preference’:

 - People living in overcrowded, unsanitary or otherwise unacceptable housing

 - People who are legally classed as homeless, or are threatened with homelessness